-I have taught in all areas of modern narrative in English and Spanish, and have developed Comparative Literature curricula in Literature of the Americas, Magical Realism, Postcolonial Literature and Interartistic Studies.
-I currently teach courses in the History Department and the Art Department, as well as in the English Department, and graduate students from the Spanish Department regularly take my seminars.
+I have taught in all areas of modern narrative in English and Spanish, and have developed Comparative Literature curricula in Literature of the Americas, Magical Realism, Postcolonial Literature, and Interartistic Studies, particularly in Baroque and Neobaroque art and literature (essential for an understanding of Latin American literature.)
+I currently teach cross-listed courses in the History Department as well as courses in the English Department, and graduate students from the Spanish Department regularly take my seminars.

-My commitment to study-abroad experiences for our students has resulted in programs in Mexico in literature, art and architecture, and in the Middle East in history and religious studies.
+My commitment to study-abroad experiences for our students has resulted in programs in Mexico in literature, art and architecture, in the Middle East in history and religious studies, and in India in the cultures and religions of India.